Tag Archives: 1983

 Stick To Wrestling with John McAdam is a production of the Arcadian Vanguard Podcast Network

-Plus there’s audio clips and Johnny Mac talks about seeing the WWF on consecutive nights, so what are you waiting for?
-Download and listen to this wicked good podcast today!
+Plus there’s rare audio and an even more rare occasion where Johnny Mac praises one of Bob Backlund’s interviews, so what are you waiting for?
+Listen to this episode for a wicked good time!

 Produced by Lou Kipilman